About the author

 The sound assistant primarily supports the department through microphone placement and the monitoring of equipment, but they may be called upon to assist any other member of the sound department with any task requiring additional personnel.

-9. Craft service & catering departments
+9. Craft Service & Catering Departments

-The on-set jobs of both departments are often filled by external companies or individuals operating as an LLC.
+Both craft services and catering are often filled by external companies or individuals operating as an LLC.
 As such, there is no official film crew hierarchy of individual film crew positions within either department.
 However, craft service and catering personnel are vital members of the film crew family.

-10. Stunts department
+10. Stunts Department

 These women and men are the real action heroes, risking life and limb to plan and execute some of the most exciting sequences in movie history.